 - How can I have my baby in the Birthing Suite?

 The Birthing Suite is designed for mothers experiencing healthy, low-risk pregnancies with healthy babies seeking natural childbirth.
 Talk to your provider at your next prenatal visit to see if the Birthing Suite is an appropriate delivery option for you.
-To schedule a tour of the Birthing Suite or Labor and Delivery Unit, please call 800-789-PENN (7366) or Family Education at 215-829-5020.

 - Where is the Birthing Suite located?